sfroonjian/SQLAlchemy-Hawaii-Vacation/README.md

 1. cd into the folder you saved the files in.
 1. Run the command "jupyter notebook".
 This will open the folder in the Jupyter Notebook website.
 1. Open up the "climate_analysis.ipynb" file on Jupyter Notebook.
 1. At the top, under the "Kernal" tab, click "Restart & Run All".
-This will run all the cells on the page and display all the dataframes graphs.
+This will run all the cells on the page and display all the dataframes and graphs.
 1. Exit out of Jupyter notebook in your terminal but pressing control+c.
 1. Run the command "python app.py" in your terminal.
 This will run the file "app.py".
 1. In your broswer, go to "http://localhost:5000" This will bring you to my API homepage.